mattyw/jupsen/examples/mongodb/README.md

 This example is desgined to be run on a mongo replicaset.

-### Deploy 5 mongodb units
+### Deploy mongodb units

+Typically you should first deploy two units:

-juju deploy mongodb -n 5
+`juju deploy mongodb -n 2`

+Optionally set the replica set name,

+`juju set mongodb replicaset=mycluster`

+And then deploy more:

+`juju add-unit mongodb -n 3`

+See the [mongodb charm README](https://jujucharms.com/mongodb/trusty#readme) for details.

 ### Craft a connection URL